 Thursday evening, PennDOT and consultants from HDR had public plans on display at the Big Run Fire Hall.

 The plans were of the U.S. bridge replacements that will be McCracken Bridge, Rock Run Bridge and Big Run Bridge.

 These bridges will be replaced in 2016, with a temporary Route 119 road being put in place to help with traffic flow.

 For more details, read the full story in Saturday's edition of The Spirit.

 (Editorâ€™s note: This piece is one in a series of â€śFamiliar Faces Fridayâ€ť features to be written by Spirit reporter Destiny Pifer.
 The point of the project will be to highlight a member of the community who may be recognizable to many and tell his or her story.
 Todayâ€™s familiar face is Toie Neal.)

 Of The Spirit

-PUNXSUTAWNEY â€” Jesse DeChurch is a familiar face.
-You may recognize him as the owner of Jesseâ€™s Salon.
-Or perhaps you have seen him performing in the community.
+PUNXSUTAWNEY â€” Toie Neal is a familiar face.
+You may recognize her as one of the former owners of the gone-but-not-forgotten Punxsy Hotel.
+Or perhaps you have seen her in the community.